atosorigin/bullsequana-edge-system-management/zabbix/readme.md

 ### check proxy configuration

-By default, the following XXX_PROXY environment variables are copied in zabbix context : HTTP_PROXY, HTTPS_PROXY, NO_PROXY
+The following XXX_PROXY environment variables are automatically *copied* in zabbix context : HTTP_PROXY, HTTPS_PROXY, NO_PROXY

 For more details, read the [How to change my Proxy](#howto_proxy) part